Klipper3d/klipper/docs/Kinematics.md

 ### Delta movements beyond simple XY plane ###

-Movement calculation is a little more complicated if the move is not fully contained within a simple XY plane.
+Movement calculation is more complicated if a single move contains both XY movement and Z movement.
+These moves are rare, but they must still be handled correctly.
 A virtual tower along the line of movement is still calculated, but in this case the tower is not at a 90 degree angle relative to the line of movement:

 ![xy+z-tower](img/xy+z-tower.svg.png)